plausible/docs/docs/custom-locations.md

 You can test your custom location by visiting a page for which you specified a custom location, and ensuring pageviews events show up under the provided custom URL in your Plausible dashboard.

 :::note
-If you specify the same URL in all of your website's pages, all of your pages will be tracked as if they were the same.
-You should implement this feature with caution and test exhaustively to ensure that you are tracking the data correctly.
+If you specify the same custom URL in all of your website's pages, all of your pages will be tracked as if they were the same.
+You should implement this feature with caution and test exhaustively to ensure that you are correctly tracking the data.
 :::

 ---